OlympusDAO-Education/Documentation/whitepapers/game-theory.md

 rewardYield = (OHM_{totalSupply} * rewardRate) / OHM_{totalStaked}
 $$

-The reward rate is subject to change by community vote and can be thought of as the amount that OHMsupply increases per epoch that is then given to stakers.
-OHM total staked is decided by stakers.
-OHM total supply is a function of bond sales, staking rewards and minting for the DAO.
-These variables are exogenous as they are decided by forces outside of the model, so we should examine what happens to reward yield if any of them change and all other variables remain the same.
+The reward rate is subject to change by community vote and can be thought of as the amount of OHM distributed to the stakers per epoch.
+The total OHM supply is determined by several factors such as bond sales and DAO's minting, as documented in the [Olympus documentation](../references/equations.md#ohm-supply).
+These variables are exogenous (e.g. amount of OHM staked in the protocol) as well as endogenous (e.g. amount of OHM minted by the DAO, which is determined by the Policy team).
+Let's examine what happens to reward yield if any of them change while all other variables remain the same.

 - If $ rewardRate $ **falls**, $ rewardYield $ **falls**.
 - If $ OHM_{totalStaked} $ **falls**, $ rewardYield $ **rises**.